Oseola McCarty: Gift

 Over time, Trustmark Bank personnel noticed McCarty's accumulated savings and began to assist her in future estate planning as well as be unofficial guardians for her.
 (Bank employees and other friends convinced McCarty to purchase two small window air conditioners for her house and cable television service.)

 With the assistance of a local attorney, for whom she had done laundry, and the bank's trust officer, using slips of paper and dimes, to represent 10% shares, McCarty set out the future distribution of her estate.
-She set aside one dime (10%) for her church, one dime (10%) each for three relatives, and the remaining dimes (60%) for Southern Miss.
+She set aside one dime (10%) for her church, one dime (10%) each for three relatives, and the remaining dimes (60%) for the University of Southern Mississippi.
 She stipulated that the funds should be used for students, preferably those of African-American descent, who could not otherwise attend due to financial hardship.
 When news of McCarty's plan was made public, local leaders immediately funded an endowment in her honor.

 She signed an irrevocable trust, allowing the bank to manage her funds from which she received a regular check.

 Honoraria

-A bronze statue of Oseola McCarty at The University of Southern Mississippi.

 In 1998, she was awarded an honorary degree from USM, the first such degree awarded by the university.
-She received scores of awards and other honors recognizing her selfless spirit, and President Bill Clinton presented her with a Presidential Citizens Medal, the nation’s second-highest civilian award, during a special White House Ceremony.
+She received scores of awards and other honors recognizing her selfless spirit, and President Bill Clinton presented her with a Presidential Citizens Medal, the nation’s second-highest civilian award, during a special White House ceremony.
 She also won the United Nations' Avicenna Prize for educational commitment.
 In June 1996, Harvard University awarded McCarty an honorary doctorate alongside Maya Lin, Walter Annenberg and Judith Jamison.
 In December, her hand was on the switch that dropped the countdown ball in Times Square on New Year's Eve.
 It was her first time sleeping in a hotel, and first ride in an airplane.

 In 1997, McCarty received the Award for Greatest Public Service Benefiting the Disadvantaged, an award given out annually by Jefferson Awards.

-Ms. McCarty was also recognized with an Essence Award and Patti LaBelle sang tribute to her during the ceremony at Madison Square Garden in New York.
+McCarty was also recognized with an Essence Award in 1997, and Patti LaBelle sang tribute to her during the ceremony at Madison Square Garden in New York.

-The University of Southern Mississippi Foundation honored the life and legacy of Oseola McCarty on Thursday, Oct.
-8, 2020.
-In recognition of the 25th anniversary of McCarty’s unexpected planned gift to USM, a virtual celebration featured interviews with special guests and the unveiling of a sculpture.
+The University of Southern Mississippi Foundation honored the life and legacy of Oseola McCarty on Thursday, October 8, 2020.
+In recognition of the 25th anniversary of McCarty’s unexpected planned gift to the university, a virtual celebration featured interviews with special guests and the unveiling of a sculpture.